arvindr21/slush-angularfire/templates/README.md

-# angularFire-seed — the seed for AngularFire apps
+# AngularFire-seed

 This project is an application skeleton for a typical [AngularFire](http://angularfire.com/) web app.
 This library allows you to quickly bootstrap real-time apps using [Firebase](http://www.firebase.com) and [AngularJS](http://www.angularjs.org).

 The seed contains AngularJS libraries, test libraries and a bunch of scripts all preconfigured for instant web development gratification.
-Just clone the repo (or download the zip/tarball), start up our (or yours) webserver and you are ready to develop and test your application.

 The seed app doesn't do much, just shows how to wire controllers and views together and persist them in Firebase.
-You can check it out by opening app/index.html in your browser (might not work file `file://` scheme in certain browsers, see note below).
+You can check it out by opening app/index.html by running ```$ gulp```.

-_Note: While angular, angularFire, and Firebase can be used client-side-only, and it's possible to create apps that don't require a backend server at all, we recommend hosting the project files using a local webserver during development to avoid issues with security restrictions (sandbox) in browsers.
-The sandbox implementation varies between browsers, but quite often prevents things like cookies, xhr, etc to function properly when an html page is opened via `file://` scheme instead of `http://`._

-## How to use angularFire-seed

 ### Running the app in production

 Make sure you set up security rules for your Firebase!
 An example for this